bajpaiayush/edushare-platform/PROJECT_FILES_USED.md

 - **`frontend/src/pages/AdminPage.js`**
   - A secure dashboard only visible to Admins.
 Features a tabbed interface to view all registered users and delete resources.

----

-### 💡 Pro-Tip for your Teacher:
-If your teacher asks how you built it, emphasize these points:
-1. *"I used a modular MVC (Model-View-Controller) architecture in the backend to keep the code clean and readable."*
-2. *"I implemented JWT (JSON Web Tokens) for secure, stateless authentication."*
-3. *"I utilized Cloudinary for scalable file storage instead of saving files locally, which allowed me to deploy to serverless platforms like Vercel and Render."*